lspitzner/cabal-exec-install/README.md

 ### target:
 - linux
+- tested on
-- tested on archlinux with only the ghc package installed
+  - archlinux with only the ghc package installed
+  - debian: you have to manually install a more recent cabal-install because the default one in the official repos does not support sandboxes.
+Once it is installed, you can clear your user package-database again (if cabal-install put some garbage in there) and use this script to upgrade cabal-install in the future (with no cleaning necessary).

 ### main properties:
 - sandboxes for everything (one sandbox per package).